Charelk2/Flinkdink-app/README.md

 Curriculum week data references images using just the file name.
 When adding or editing week data, omit the `/images/` prefix.
 The `imageMap` utility maps these filenames to actual assets.

+## Components

+The `Carousel` component for slide-based navigation lives at `app/src/components/Carousel.tsx`.
+Import from this path after removing the old duplicate `Carousel.jsx` file.